FedeZet/botkit-templates/templates/advanced/with-advanced-slash-commands/README.md

 ### Configure Bot

 Enter your bot's token, clientId and guildId in `.env`.
+Rename `.env.example` to `.env`.
 You can find your token [here](https://discordapp.com/developers/applications/me).

 ```
 # Discord Bot